How to Create and Track Customized Training Programs With Your Corporate LMS

 1) Basic Reporting

 Any LMS worth its salt should come with at least some basic reporting tools that provide an initial understanding of the actions being taken in the learning platform.
-Out-of-the-box Moodle™ and Totara, for example, quickly and easily show LMS access and program usage reports.
+Out-of-the-box Moodle™-based LMS, for example, quickly and easily shows platform access and program usage reports.
 This can be at the site, course, and activity level.
-Activity analytics should be the bread and butter of the reports available to instructors within the LMS.
+Activity analytics should be the bare minimum of the reports available to instructors within the LMS.
 These simple reports can help achieve greater participation and lead to conversations that resolve important issues, such as course access and task completion rates.

 2) Custom Reports

-The reports mentioned above provide feedback on very general training data, such as whether the user logged in or whether they completed activity x or y.
-But what about information like:
+The basic reports mentioned above provide feedback on very general training data, such as whether the user logged in or whether they completed a certain activity.
+Unfortunately, they often don’t (or can’t) give you the answers to more specific questions like:

-• How much time was spent completing a quiz?
+• How much time did a learner spend completing a quiz?

-• Or what order was a set of activities performed in?
+• What order was a set of activities performed in?

 3) Course Evaluations